-There is a single house at this beach, and it features a restaurant and few rooms to rent.
+There is a single house on this beach, and it features a restaurant and a few rooms to rent.

 Bijela Punta Bay is a remote, uninhabited bay near Loviste.
 Here, the beach is mostly rocky, and just partly pebble.
 However, the sea is crystal clear, the color is amazing, and the entrance to the sea is easy and gradual.

-Plan to spend at least few hours at this beach.
-Bring your own sun umbrella, plenty of sun screen, food and water.
+Plan to spend at least a few hours at this beach.
+Bring your own sun umbrella, plenty of sunscreens, food, and water.

 Duba Beach is also located on the north shores of the peninsula, just southeast of Divna Beach.
-A small village of the same name is just few meters above the beach.
+A small village of the same name is just a few meters above the beach.
 There are few apartment rentals in the village and one small family-run campsite, but no big hotels.
-As Duba is at the dead end, and there is only one road to the village and the beach, Duba is less-crowded than other beaches at the peninsula.
+As Duba is at the dead end, and there is only one road to the village and the beach, Duba is less crowded than other beaches on the peninsula.

-Similar to Prapratno, you'll only find few houses and a small family-run campsite in this bay.
-Campsite is handy as it provides basic facilities (toilet, bar, and parking).
-You can park your car at camping grounds for a small daily fee (15 kn a day).
-Bring food and water with you if you pla to stay longer at the beach.
+Similar to Prapratno, you'll only find a few houses and a small family-run campsite in this bay.
+The campsite is handy as it provides basic facilities for a small fee (toilet, bar, etc.).
+Parking is limited, and most of the people park along the road that is already very narrow.
+This makes driving a bit scary.
+Bring food and water with you if you plan to stay longer at the beach.

-Just few meters from the beach, there is a small uninhabited island you can actually swim to.
-On a clear day views from this beach to the mainland and the Biokovo Mountain are gorgeous.
+Just a few meters from the beach, there is a small uninhabited island you can actually swim to.
+On a clear day, views from this beach to the mainland and the Biokovo Mountain are gorgeous.

 Peljesac Peninsula beaches – the location on the map